BrunoCestari/rick-sanchez-store/README.md

 On the frontend, **Thymeleaf** is used to render dynamic HTML pages.

-An initial SQL script `(sql/init.sql)` is used to populate the database with data and **includes triggers that automatically reset it every 10 minutes**, ensuring data hygiene and consistency.
+An initial SQL script (sql/init.sql) populates the database. **Triggers are configured to automatically reset the data every 10 minutes upon detecting any changes**, ensuring ongoing data hygiene and consistency.

 ## How to Run